Last Updated: July 19, 2018

 (b) Subscriber shall defend, indemnify and hold harmless DSI from any loss, damage or expense (including reasonable attorneys’ fees) awarded by a court of competent jurisdiction, or paid in accordance with a settlement agreement signed by DSI, in connection with any Claim alleging that the Subscriber Data, or Subscriber’s use of the Services in breach of this Agreement, infringes upon any United States patent, copyright or trademark of such Third Party, or misappropriates the trade secret of such Third Party; provided that DSI (x) promptly gives Subscriber written notice of the Claim; (y) gives Subscriber sole control of the defense and settlement of the Claim; and (z) provides to Subscriber all reasonable assistance, at Subscriber’s expense.
 This Section 7.2(b) states DSI’s exclusive remedy against Subscriber for any Claim of infringement of misappropriation of a Third Party’s Intellectual Property Rights related to or arising from the Subscriber Data or Subscriber’s use of the Services.

 7.3 Limitation of Liability.
 IN NO EVENT SHALL DSI, IN THE AGGREGATE, BE LIABLE FOR DAMAGES TO SUBSCRIBER IN EXCESS OF THE AMOUNT OF SUBSCRIPTION FEES PAID BY SUBSCRIBER TO DSI PURSUANT TO THIS AGREEMENT DURING THE TWELVE MONTHS PRIOR TO THE LAST ACT OR OMISSION GIVING RISE TO THE LIABILITY.
-UNDER NO CIRCUMSTANCES SHALL DSI HAVE ANY LIABILITY WITH RESPECT TO ITS OBLIGATIONS UNDER THIS AGREEMENT OR OTHERWISE FOR LOSS OF PROFITS, OR CONSEQUENTIAL, EXEMPLARY, INDIRECT, INCIDENTAL OR PUNITIVE DAMAGES, EVEN IF DSI HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OCCURRING, AND WHETHER SUCH LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, PRODUCTS LIABILITY OR OTHERWISE.
+UNDER NO CIRCUMSTANCES SHALL DSI OR ANY THIRD-PARTY LICENSOR HAVE ANY LIABILITY WITH RESPECT TO ITS OBLIGATIONS UNDER THIS AGREEMENT OR OTHERWISE FOR LOSS OF PROFITS, OR CONSEQUENTIAL, EXEMPLARY, INDIRECT, INCIDENTAL, SPECIAL OR PUNITIVE DAMAGES, EVEN IF DSI OR THE APPLICABLE THIRD-PARTY LICENSOR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OCCURRING, AND WHETHER SUCH LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, PRODUCTS LIABILITY OR OTHERWISE.
+THESE LIMITATIONS SHALL APPLY NOTWITHSTANDING THE FAILURE OF THE ESENTIAL PURPOSE OF ANY LIMITED REEMDY.

 SUBSCRIBER AGREES THAT dsi’s CRISISMANAGER AND SAFETY CENTER APPLICATIONS (COLLECTIVELY, “SAFETY APPS”) IS A DOCUMENTATION TOOL ONLY, AND THAT each of THE SAFETY APPS IS NOT INTENDED TO PROVIDE EMERGENCY SERVICES OR PROTOCOLS, PROCEDURES OR ACTION PLANS IN THE EVENT OF A CRISIS OR EMERGENCY.
 SUBSCRIBER FURTHER AGREES THAT IT SHALL BE SOLELY RESPONSIBLE FOR: (1) CREATING AND MAINTAINING ITS EMERGENCY ACTION PLAN WITHIN each respective safety app, (2) ENSURING THAT SUBSCRIBER’S EMPLOYEES, CONTRACTORS AND OTHER PERSONNEL ARE PROVIDED ACCESS TO ITS EMERGENCY ACTION PLAN WITHIN the safety apps, AND (3) CONTACTING (E.G., CALLING 911) EMERGENCY SERVICES IN THE EVENT OF AN ACTUAL CRISIS OR EMERGENCY. dsi SHALL HAVE NO RESPONSIBILITY OR LIABILITY AS A RESULT OF THIS AGREEMENT AND/OR SUBSCRIBER’S USE OF the safety apps FOR DECISIONS MADE OR ACTIONS TAKEN OR NOT TAKEN IN THE EVENT OF A CRISIS OR EMERGENCY.